-You just received a fresh lead from marketing.
-It’s time for you to send a compelling sales email.
-But how do you effectively start a conversation that will eventually result in closing the deal?
+You just received a fresh lead from marketing, and it’s time for you to send a compelling sales email.
+But how do you effectively start a conversation that will eventually result in a closed deal?

 After all, the average recipient gets nearly 150 emails a day and deletes close to half of them.
-If you want to make sales, your emails need to stand out from the crowd.
+If you want to make an impact, your emails need to stand out from the crowd.
 It’s certainly doable and worth the effort—the average return on sales emails is $38 for every dollar invested.
 That’s huge revenue potential.

-With the right sales email examples as your starting points, you can craft the kind of messages that capture the reader’s attention and have a good chance of leading to a sale.
+With the right sales email examples as your inspiration, you can craft the kind of messages that capture your readers’ attention and increase your chances of making a sale.

 How to write a sales email that stands out